Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Result and Discussion

-Additionally, we found a significant difference in fitness when controlling for layout (i.e., considering both layout and communication as factors), indicating that spatial constraints shaped coordination strategies.
+Additionally, we found a significant difference in fitness when considering both layout and communication as factors, indicating that spatial constraints influenced coordination strategies.
 Similarly, other teamwork measures (e.g., specialization) also showed significant effects.
 We further observed that individual differences, such as background knowledge and personality, influenced teaming behavior with communication.
 We provide additional details about the observations from the user study in \apref{app:user_study_res}.

 Qualitative responses further supported these findings.
 Participants in the ``without communication'' condition reported coordination difficulties and expressed a preference for having some form of communication, in their exit interviews.
-In summary, while communication generally improved performance in forced coordination, the impact was weaker in layouts where tasks could be executed more independently.
-Our results suggest that communication effects should be studied alongside both spatial task constraints (which shape task roles) and individual skill and personality differences, aligning with findings in human factors research~\citep{driskell2006makes,hays2022tale}.
+In summary, while communication generally improved performance in forced coordination, the impact was weaker in layouts where tasks could be executed more independently. \emph{Our results suggest that communication effects should be studied alongside both spatial task constraints (which shape task roles) and individual skill and personality differences}, aligning with findings in human factors research~\citep{driskell2006makes,hays2022tale}.